AUSTRALIAN MADE

 Should You Start Giving Your Dog A Hip And Joint Supplement?

 Thanks to modern science and medicine, our dogs can live longer than ever.
 But should hip and joint supplements become part of their everyday lives?
+Do joint supplements work for dogs?

 Not all breeds are lucky enough to have resilient joints and healthy bones as they age.
 Some of them are more prone to developing certain conditions than others.
 They require proper supplementation from the early years to maintain an active lifestyle.